yurt-page/docs/blog.md

 | rss.xml.br  | 437314  | 14%   |
 | post.*.gz   | 911604  | 29%   |

 Just gzip makes the rss five times smaller.
-With Brotli it can be seven times smaller.
+With the Brotli it can be seven times smaller.
 But gzipped files can be processed on OpenWrt backend more easily.

 As a trick we can use gzip or any other compression on a browser side.